tvergilio/finance/README.md

 The application integrates with the [Student microservice](https://github.com/tvergilio/student) via REST.
 1. When a student is created, a request is sent to this application to create an account.
 2. When a student enrols in a course, a request is sent to this application to create an invoice.
-3. When checking the eligibility to graduate, a request is sent to this application to see if there are any outstanding payments.
+3. When checking the eligibility to graduate, a request is sent to this application to see if there are any outstanding invoices.

 ### 3. Library
 The application integrates with the [Library microservice](https://github.com/AidanCurley/CESBooks) via REST.